-So how does The Financial Clinic leverage the power of coaching while also making it available to more low-income people like Renee and DeWayne?
-The answer, in part, is an interactive, digital platform called Change Machine, where client-facing staff at nonprofits and schools can learn best practices and access resources that improve their ability to ensure client success.
+So how does Change Machine leverage the power of coaching while also making it available to more low-income people like Renee and DeWayne?
+The answer, in part, is an interactive, digital platform where client-facing staff at nonprofits and schools can learn best practices and access resources that improve their ability to ensure client success.

-“Poverty can be really isolating, and we wanted to create a community for individuals and frontline staff using the platform,” says The Financial Clinic Chief Program Officer, Haidee Cabusora.
-“For the more than 1,000 users who are on it, there are high-quality and relevant best practices across the country.”
+"Poverty can be really isolating, and we wanted to create a community for individuals and frontline staff using the platform," says Change Machine Chief Program Officer, Haidee Cabusora.
+"For the more than 1,000 users who are on it, there are high-quality and relevant best practices across the country."

 "It's not always sustainable to have a person whose sole job is one-on-one coaching," adds Sarah Willis, Director of Financial Health for MetLife Foundation.
 "Putting what we know into a system that anyone can use, creates just-in-time opportunities for effective coaching to their clients.
 Everybody wants to reach large numbers of people, and this program helps financial coaches do that – it's the perfect blend of tech and touch."

-Through partnerships with cutting-edge, impactful organizations such as The Financial Clinic, MetLife Foundation is proud to support people and communities toward building better financial health.
+Through partnerships with cutting-edge, impactful organizations such as Change Machine, MetLife Foundation is proud to support people and communities toward building better financial health.

-“The work is bigger than just The Financial Clinic,” Bridget says.
-“I’m happy to be a part of writing that story in a way that’s effective and impacts long-term change."
+"The work is bigger than just Change Machine," Bridget says.
+"I'm happy to be a part of writing that story in a way that's effective and impacts long-term change."